MinishLab/model2vec/README.md

 ### Main Results

-Model2Vec is evaluated on MTEB, as well as two additional tasks: PEARL (a phrase representation task) and WordSim (a word similarity task).
+Model2Vec is evaluated on MTEB, as well as two additional tasks: [PEARL](https://github.com/tigerchen52/PEARL) (a phrase representation task) and WordSim (a collection of _word_ similarity tasks).
 The results are shown in the table below.

 | Model            | Avg (All)   | Avg (MTEB) | Class | Clust | PairClass | Rank  | Ret   | STS   | Sum   | PEARL | WordSim |
 |------------------|-------------|------------|-------|-------|-----------|-------|-------|-------|-------|-------|---------|